Sport stars turning up in movies isn’t anything new. Here are some of the best and worst of athlete cameos on the big screen.

 Remember when Lance Armstrong turned up at the end of Dodgeball and inspires Vince Vaughn?
 The champ reminds him that people can return from setbacks (like cancer) and still achieve amazing things (like winning the Tour de France four times in a row).

 Lance, however, neglects to mention how it helps to win if you remain on a strict diet of PEDs and blood transfusions.
-And how it’s entirely alright for you to destroy the livelihood of y0ur friends with a smokescreen of lies designed to hide your own transgressions.
+And how it’s entirely alright for you to destroy the reputation of your friends with a smokescreen of lies designed to hide your own crimes.
 Why didn’t you tell him that, Lance?
 WHY?

 11. Lawrence Taylor in The Waterboy

 Few people in this country will recognise Taylor as one of the greatest linebackers in the history of American Football.
-They might, however, remember him from this scene in The Waterboy in which he invites football savant Bobby Boucher to talk to some kids.
+They might, however, remember him from this scene in The Waterboy.